ABOUT THE PRODUCTION CONTENT GUIDE

 Depictions of violence and domestic abuse

 • Stanley is frequently violent and abusive to Blanche and Stella.
 He breaks several items in the house including a radio and several plates.
 He is physically and verbally abusive to Stella at several points, grabbing her roughly and yelling at her.
-At one point in the play the sound of him hitting her can be heard.
-This happens offstage and is conveyed by a sound effect.
+At one point in the play Stanley hits Stella.
+This action is partially obstructed from view and the moment is choreographed with the support of a fight director.
 After Stanley hits Stella and she runs away, he yells for her and she returns to him whereupon they make up.

 • A moment of domestic violence occurs between Eunice and Steve.
 This is a moment of verbal abuse and physical abuse.
 The physical abuse occurs offstage and is conveyed by sound effect but there are references to past instances of physical violence.

 • There are several moments in which Stanley, Mitch or one of the other poker players come to blows or need to be physically restrained.
-This occurs both on stage in tightly choreographed fight sequences and at times occurs offstage as conveyed by a sound effect.
+These moments have been choreographed with the assistance of a fight director.

-• Blanche physically struggled with the matron of a mental health facility who arrives at the house to remove her.
+• Blanche physically struggles with the matron of a mental health facility who arrives at the house to remove her.

 Depictions of rape and attempted rape